kevix01/NN_project/README.md

 - **models/**:
   This directory is used to save trained model checkpoints.
 Each checkpoint includes the model's state, training configurations, and hyperparameters.
 Models are saved with a `.pth` extension and can be loaded later for inference or further training.

+- **examples/**:
+  This directory contains sample images that can be used to test the trained models with the GUI.
+Users can select these images from the GUI to see how the model performs on unseen data.
+The images should represent the five classes (`churros`, `carrot_cake`, `pork_chop`, `panna_cotta`, and `greek_salad`) to ensure the model's predictions can be verified.

 - **training_script.py**:
   This script is used for training and fine-tuning ResNet or Vision Transformer (ViT) models on the Food-101 dataset.
 It supports custom configurations such as image size, batch size, learning rate, and fine-tuning specific layers.
 The script also includes features like early stopping, learning rate scheduling, and saving the best model based on validation accuracy.